Seth Brown hits 2 triples as Athletics beat Angels 7-5

-OAKLAND, Calif.
-(AP) — Seth Brown hit his second RBI triple of the game to break a sixth-inning tie in a special home debut, Matt Chapman hit a three-run homer, and the Oakland Athletics beat the Los Angeles Angels 7-5 on Tuesday night.
+Brown hit his second RBI triple of the game to break a sixth-inning tie in a special home debut, Matt Chapman had a three-run homer, and the Athletics beat the Los Angeles Angels 7-5 on Tuesday night.

+“It was fantastic tonight.
+It’s hard to describe,” Brown said.
+“It was my first time in the Coliseum tonight, so it was just an unbelievable moment and an unbelievable night.
+And it’s something I’ll never forget.”

 Brown followed Mark Canha’s single in the sixth with the go-ahead hit off loser Noe Ramirez (4-3).
 Brown’s first triple came in the second, and he tied Oakland’s single-game record that has been done 12 times.
 Chapman hit two triples on July 26, 2018, at Texas.